Discrete Derivative

 Dependencies

-This parameter appears when the parameters are set to Output data type is set to Fixed-point
+This parameter appears when for the parameter Output data type value selected Fixed-point

 .